Interface In Java Interview Questions

 Interface In Java Interview Questions 5

-• Variables (members) defined inside an interface are by default public, static & final
+• Variables (members) defined inside an interface are, by default, public, static & final

 • These are interface variables and are accessed using the interface name